 The Court reviewed the case for two full years, weighing biological, ethical and religious arguments in addition to constitutional issues.
 Ultimately, the justices ruled 7-2 in favor of Roe, arguing that the Constitution's first, fourth, fifth, ninth and 14th Amendments combined to create a "zone of privacy" around certain personal decisions like marriage and contraception, and that banning all abortions violated that right to make a personal and private decision about whether or not to have a child.

 Perhaps most controversially, the Court ruled that fetuses before the third trimester had no rights as "persons" under the Constitution or the law.
 The ruling allowed states, if they wished, to ban third-trimester abortions (because a fetus was "viable" at this point, based on medical advances) and to consider cases in which they could be outlawed in the second trimester, as long as exceptions were carved out to save the life or health of the mother.
 But the Court barred states from revoking a woman's right to terminate a pregnancy in the first trimester for any reason.

 Before the case was decided, McCorvey gave birth and put her child up for adoption.
-She later changed her views on abortion and joined the "pro-life" side.
+She later changed her views on abortion and joined the "pro-life" side (though in a documentary released in 2020, McCorvey says she only did that for the money).
 This Supreme Court case remains one of the most culturally divisive ones in the U.S.